MaxPleaner/jobapps-web/README.md

 - Forms to update records
 - Autoscroll option (stored in `session`) brings the users focus to the content instantly (reducing the need for manual scrolling)
 - Categories can be toggled on/off.
 This works using a dynamic `default_scope` on the `Company` model.

+## Note

+I hope to keep this repo working out-the-box (except for the whole get-yaml-lists-of-companies thing).
+If there are any issues, please _raise an issue_.